 How do I Enroll?

-Whether you are about to turn 65, you are ready to retire, or need help getting health coverage you should know about all of your options and how to apply.
+Whether you are about to turn 65, you are ready to retire or need help to get health coverage you should know about all of your options and how to apply.

 Enrollment for Medicare is only open during certain times.
 In some cases, folks automatically enroll in Medicare when they turn 65.
 Some people are even automatically enrolled in Medicare when they turn 65.
 The 7 Month Initial Enrollment Period starts 3 months before turning 65, includes your birthday month, and ends 3 months after turning 65.
 It is important to know about all of your options so that when the time comes you know just what you want before applying for Medicare through Social Security.

-If you are wondering how to sign up for medicaid, all you have to do is fill out an application in coordination to the state you live in.
+If you are wondering how to sign up for Medicaid, all you have to do is fill out an application according to your residency.
 Call your state’s Medicaid office to learn more details about applying and what you need to know to fill out the application.
 If you are accepted or even if you are not, you should fill out an application every year to renew your plan or to see if your eligibility has changed.

 FAQs About Medicare and Medicaid

 My Medicare card is lost.
 How can I get a new Medicare card?

-If your card is stolen, lost or damaged you should request a card replacement from the Social Security Administration.
+If your card is stolen, lost or incurs damage, you can request a card replacement from the Social Security Administration.
 You can do this on the website, by phone number or at your local social security office.
 If you have received your card through the Railroad Retirement Board, you have to go through them to get your replacement card.